microsoft/jacdac/services/7segmentdisplay.md

 Controls the brightness of the LEDs. ``0`` means off.

-    rw column: bool @ 0x80
+    rw column_leds: bool @ 0x80

-Show or hide the column.
-If the column is not supported, the value remains false.
+Turn on or off the column leds in the middle of the segment.
+If the column leds is not supported, the value remains false.

     const digit_count? = 4: u8 @ 0x80

 The number of digits available on the display.

-## Commands

-    command clear @ 0x80 {}

-Clears the display.